 Get ready for a ton of Terrelle Pryor what-might-have-been stories.
 Pryor had Oregon in his final group of teams during recruiting, but he passed up a chance to play in the spread offense for Ohio State, where he's had mixed results under Tressel.

 Ohio State tackled extremely well in the Fiesta Bowl last year, making Texas' high-powered offense look tame at times.
 Oregon boasts a ton of offensive weapons, but the Ducks don't face defenses as fundamentally sound as Ohio State's every week.
 Oregon State missed numerous tackles in Thursday's loss to the Ducks.
 I don't think Ohio State can match Oregon score for score, so the Buckeyes' D needs to be at its absolute best on Jan.
 1.

 Oregon quarterback Jeremiah Masoli is one of college football's most exciting players, in both good and bad ways.
 Masoli can turn any play into a touchdown, but he also plays out of control at times and will make mistakes.
 Ohio State ranks second nationally in takeaways (33) and needs to force turnovers from Masoli.

-Oregon scored 42 or more points in six games this fall, including four of its final five contests.
+Oregon scored 42 or more points in seven games this fall, including each of its final five contests.
 Ohio State eclipsed 40 points just once, against New Mexico State.
 The Buckeyes posted three shutouts and held eight teams to 14 points or fewer.
 Oregon held only three teams to fewer than 19 points.